stungeye/paper-questions/README.md

 And back at the CLI:

     git add .
-    git -m "Added a static.json config file for heroku-buildpack-static." git push heroku master
+    git -m "Added parcel as a postbuild step to package.json plus a static.json config file for heroku-buildpack-static." git push heroku master
     heroku open